Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 == Changes to Enemies ==
 + Weaker creatures now won't stop spawning once the player reaches a higher level.
 You will always encounter rats and skeletons, but on level 1 you still won't see high level creatures
-+ Creatures that before never stopped leveling with the player are now capped after a certain level
++ Creatures that before never stopped leveling with the player are now capped after a certain level Some creatures that naturally would live in packs now can spawn in groups at higher levels Affected enemies are rats, wolves, boars, imps and trolls
 + Goblins living in tribes are now capped as well, but still quite stronger than their tribeless counterparts
 + Most animals now drop both one ingredient (like meat) and one trophy (like pelt) to make hunting a bit more worthwile
 + Hostile NPCs and Guards are now level capped, usually between level 20 and 30